Esri/calcite-design-system/packages/calcite-components/src/components/progress/readme.md

 # calcite-progress

-The `calcite-progress` component is used to show progress on some async task to the user.
+For comprehensive guidance on using and implementing `calcite-progress`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/progress/).

 <!-- Auto Generated Below -->